SoftUni-Internal/interactive-content/EN/04-Modules-And-Routing/04-Guards.md

 }
 ```

-We can add resolvers to the route like an object or like an array.
+We can add resolvers to the route either as an object or as an array.

 If we have guards in the route, the resolver will wait for their result.

 It will determine whether to fetch the information or not, depending on the guard's return value.

-[/slide]

-[slide hideTitle]

-# Example of Resolver

-Angular-Modules-and-routing-30-ActivatedRoute-example
+## Creating a Resolver

 To create a Resolver, we can use Angular CLI: